researchcoding/clustering_stochastic_processes/README.txt

 Author: Ran Zhao (All rights reserved.)

 Content:
-dist_ts.m: Calculation the distance between two time series by their covariance (or correlation) matrices.
+dist_ts_log.m: Calculation the dissimilarity between two stochastic processes by their covariance (or correlation) matrices, with logarithm transformation applied.

 main_simulation_study.m: The main function produces the main conclusions as shown in the simulation studies of cited paper (see citation).
 The major steps include 1) simulating weakly stationary stochastic processes, 2) constructing offline dataset and performing clustering analysis, and 3) constructing online dataset and performing clustering analysis.